 The Federal Programs Director compares the SWP with the approved budget, making sure everything is aligned.
-For all Federal Programs, the Federal Programs Director or the Title III Coordinator ensures that the expenditures have been prior approved by the GaDOE in the budget as well as addresses an identified need.
+For all Federal Programs, the Federal Programs Director or the Title III coordinator ensures that the expenditures have prior approval by the GaDOE in the budget as well as addresses an identified need.